Gravitate-Health/focusing-SDK/README.md

 ## 🔗 Service Access Summary

-All services are accessible through a single nginx reverse proxy on port 8080:
+All services are accessible through a single Caddy reverse proxy on port 8080:

 | Service | URL | Purpose |
 |---------|-----|---------|